ihuangz/ihuangz.github.io/_member/jicong.md

 layout: page
 title: JI cong
 description: 2021年硕博连读生
-img: assets/img/zlathangzhou.jpg
+img: assets/img/jicong.jpg
 importance: 5
-category: 硕士研究生
+category: 博士研究生
 ---

-Dr. JI Cong is a PhD candidate joining the group from 2021.

-He is working on deep structures and dynamics in and around the Ordos Block.
+Ji Cong is a PhD student in this group.
+He focuses on crustal and lithospheric anisotropic structures generated with receiver functions and Eikonal equation, and he is working on the anisotropic structures of the North China Craton.
+He is interested in MCMC and full wave inversion as well.

+## Education:

+- 2016-2020   B.A. in Nanjing Unviersity

+- 2020-       PhD candidate in Nanjing University

+### E-mail: ji_cong09@163.com